hanimao/devOps-notes-/OCI.md

 - Monitor real-time session data
 - Respond to Oracle alerts

-Reactive Tuning
+Reactive Tuning - fixing the issue as it comes

 - Run ADDM jobs manually
 - Use ASH to resolve transient performance issues
 - Use AWR Compare periods to resolve performance degradation over time

 SQL Tuning
-- Locate high load sql statements and tune the heck out of em
+- Locate high load sql statements and tune it.
-- Optimize data access paths
+- Optimise data access paths  - how oracle is executing and satisfying queries and improving the performance.

+**AWR** (Automatic Workload Repository)

+The AWR system collects, processes and maintains oracle performance statistics.